MuhammedBuyukkinaci/AWS-Notes/README.md

 32) Different Types of ELB exist.
 Classical Load Balancer serves since 2009.
 Network Load Balancer work in layer 4, which means no check for packets received, but just directs.
 Application Load Balancer work in layer 7, which read packets receieved and directs according to packets.
 If we need a fast & simple LB service for TCP ports, Network Load Balancer should be our choice.
 If we need to deal with containers, http, https etc, the choice should be application load balancer.
 ![elb_types](./images/023.png)

-    - ELB's check health status of EC2 instances behind itself.
+    - ELB checks health status of EC2 instances behind itself.
 If the behind device isn't working properly, ELB doesn't direct requests.
 ELB checks health status of behind instances via HTTP.
 We can create customized health check rules.
 One rule might be that if the instance is down twice in a minute, it is labelled as unhealthy etc.

     - After creating the ELB, we don't see the IP address of it.
 We just see its DNS name.

 #### AutoScaling

-33) Autoscaling is automatically adding a VM or removing a VM according to requests.
-The automatic process is dependent on our custom rules.
+33) Autoscaling is automatically adding a VM or removing a VM according to request counts.
+The automaticon process is dependent on our custom rules.
 The rule might be that add a new VM if CPU usage exceeds 90% for 5 minutes and remove a VM if its CPU usage becomes below under 30%.

     - Autoscaling is composed of 2 main components.
 The first one is Launchconfig(just not for Autoscaling).
 Launchconfig covers all of the configurations(which image to use, mount external volumes etc) to instantiate an EC2 instance.
+Launchconfig is similar to Dockerfile or recipy of a meal.
 Launchconfig is similar to creating to an EC2 instance except no creation happens.

     - After creating a Launchconfig, we should create AutoScaling Group.
 This group will use LaunchConfig in the previous step.
 We can set the number of VM's under AutoScaling Group(like between 2-7 etc).
 2-7 machines means there should be at least 2 machines or at most 7 machines.
 Autoscaling group enables us to add VM's to machines behind an ELB.